feups/devbox/README.md

 The provisioning is done automatically the first time `vagrant up` is executed.
 You can provision again later on by using `vagrant provision`.
 This is useful to check for a configuration update.

 Provisioning is separated into two steps: `system` to configure the system and `user` to configure the vagrant user.
-You can selectively ask for provisioning with
+You can selectively ask for provisioning using:

 ```
 vagrant provision --provision-with system